Medicine Overview of Gra Tablet

 Expert advice for Gra Tablet

-- Gra may increase the risk of stomach bleeding.
+- Take with food to avoid risk of stomach bleeding.
 Inform your doctor if you notice black stools or cough up blood (however small the amount).

 Special precautions for Gra 82mg Tablet